AskClaireGuiot/Exercise-6---Final-assignment/README.md

 **Step 1: Plan what you will build**
   1. Make sure you fully understand the assignment and the website's content.
   2. Choose the second page you will build.
   3. Map out or sketch the content for each page.
 Plan what content you will include in each content block and what your CSS naming strategy will be.
+For each content block, ask yourself: "What content would the visitor find helpful and useful"?

 **Step 2: Build the HTML**